p0nce/d-idioms/idioms/How does D improve on C++17&#63;.md

 How does D improve on C++17?
 ============================

+**Warning: this article is opinionated.**

+&nbsp;

 With C++ evolving and coming to C++17, **is D still relevant?**

-Yes, and very much so.
+I think that yes, and very much so.
 Here's is why.

 ## No more preprocessor